White Papers

 Our white paper on liquid silicone rubber (LSR) discusses the injection-molding process of the elastic material and offers guidelines to improve molded LSR parts.
 While there are some shared similarities to thermoplastic injection molding, LSR is a thermoset material with a unique set of design characteristics.

-Learn about the material properties of metals as well as the 3D printing, machining, and molding processes used to manufacture them.
-We discuss which metals bring added strength, reduced weight, improved durability, and other benefits to help determine the right path to metal prototypes and low-volume production parts.
+Learn about the material properties of metals as well as the various manufacturing processes used to produce them.
+We discuss which metals bring added strength, reduced weight, improved durability, and other benefits to help determine the right path for metal prototypes and low-volume production parts.

 Automotive: Reducing Component Weight